 Grade I - buildings of exceptional quality (22 of all Listed Buildings in Birmingham - including Birmingham Town Hall and Aston Hall)

 Grade II* - particularly important buildings (101 - including the Old Crown, Digbeth and Birmingham Council House)

 Grade II - the majority of listed buildings of special interest (1355)

 A copy of the Statutory Listed Buildings in Birmingham is available below.

 Detailed descriptions of each listed building are available on the National Heritage List

-If you wish to put a building forward for Listing or to request its Listed Status is removed then you should refer to the English Heritage Website.
+If you wish to put a building forward for Listing or want to request its Listed Status is removed, then you should contact English Heritage.